ZakiyaMiller/TaskGenie/README.md

 ## **Installation**

-To get started with TaskGenie, follow these steps:-
+To get started with TaskGenie, follow these steps:

 1. **Clone the repository**: